CleverTap/clevertap-geofence-ios/README.md

   [locationManager requestAlwaysAuthorization];
   ```

-#### Customization
+### Customization

-- You can **customize** the minimum distance & time filter for updating user's location using the following alternate initialization API -
+- You can **customize** the minimum distance & time filter for updating user's location using the following alternate initialization API:

   ```
   // Swift
   func start(didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey : Any]?, distanceFilter: CLLocationDistance = 200, timeFilter: TimeInterval = 1800)